Arrief/All-In-Trips/README.md

 ## Development
 This project was created in a time span of one month as a part of [Wild Code School's](https://www.wildcodeschool.com/en-GB) web development bootcamp.

+## Possibilites for the future
+- Optimize the responsive layout for phones
+- Implement map API for hotels
+- Convert airline IATA codes to airline names with another API
+- Create a 404 page/component if the API calls fail